C1nderC0ated/DCX-neo/README.md

 ---

 ## License & Media Notice

-This project's source code is licensed under the GNU GPLv3.
+This project's source code is licensed under the **GNU GPLv3**.

-Exception: The image file [4152900.jpg] is excluded from the GPL-3.0 license.
+Exception: the image file [4152900.jpg] is excluded from the GPL-3.0 license.
 It is owned by its respective creator and is included strictly for personal, non-commercial display.
 If you fork or reuse this project, you must remove or replace this image.